-This information was collected from statutes, state board regulations and state education agency Web sites from April to August 2006, and will be updated as new policies and programs are enacted.
+This information was collected from statutes, state board regulations and and state education agency Web sites and was last fully updated in 2006.
 Limited information is included on federal AP programs; for details on states receiving funding through the U.S. Department of Education's Advanced Placement Incentive Program, please visit the department Web site.

 Sources for all data points are accessible through this link.

 |State programs and funding for teacher training|